 Ajax preloading is a technique used by our themes to make the user experience of sites that use the Ajax filters on our blocks, better.
-When active, the theme will preload content for the Ajax filters before the user clicks on them at the initial page load.
+When active, the theme will preload content for these filters before the user clicks on them at the initial page load.
 Used responsively and paired with a full page caching plugin it can save a lot of requests done to admin-ajax.php.

-Without Ajax filters autoloading:
+Without Ajax filters Autoloading:

 - the initial page generation is faster.
-After the page is cached by a caching plugin this advantage is lost because the plugin will serve static HTML
+After the page is cached by a caching plugin this advantage is lost because the plugin will serve static HTML;

-- smaller page size, in our measurements on a typical page will be smaller by 20-70kb when compressed via gzip.
-(Usually, all servers should serve gzip content)
+- smaller page size.
+In our measurements, on a typical page will be smaller by 20-70kb when compressed via .gzip.
+(Usually, all servers should serve .gzip content)

 - our blocks use the WordPress provided endpoint for Ajax operations admin-ajax.
-On each request, this endpoint loads the full WordPress core and also the wp-admin core that is not used by our blocks
+On each request, this endpoint loads the full WordPress core and also the wp-admin core that is not used by our blocks;

 - admin-ajax endpoint is usually not cached by 3rd party plugins and most CDNs avoid caching it because it’s also used by wp-admin.